ibm-cloud-docs/codeengine/logging.md

 When you view log data for {{site.data.keyword.codeengineshort}} applications, runs of your job, or runs of your build, delays can occur before the data is available in {{site.data.keyword.logs_full_notm}}.
 For example, it might take around 5 to 10 minutes for your log data to show in {{site.data.keyword.logs_full_notm}}, especially if you are using the `Store and search` data pipeline.
 {: important}

-Review the documentation on [Data Pipelines](/docs/cloud-logs?topic=cloud-logs-tco-data-pipelines) to learn about options to balance log latency and cost for your {{site.data.keyword.logs_full_notm}} instances.
+Review the documentation on [Configuring the TCO Optimizer](/docs/cloud-logs?topic=cloud-logs-tco-optimizer) to learn about options to balance log latency and cost for your {{site.data.keyword.logs_full_notm}} instances.
 {: important}

 When you use logging with the CLI, you do not need to configure {{site.data.keyword.logs_full_notm}} platform logs, as the {{site.data.keyword.codeengineshort}} CLI logging fetches its data differently.